SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 //(which restrict/enable further specifications)
 //You can specifiy one or more implementation classes (behavior pools/ABPs -> bp...)
 //for the RAP BO (in some contexts, specifying no ABP is possible).
-//Specifying unique is mandatory (each operation can only implemented once). managed implementation in class bp_some_demo unique;
+//Specifying unique is mandatory (each operation can only be implemented once). managed implementation in class bp_some_demo unique;
 //For managed RAP BOs, you can enable user-defined saving options (optional additions
 //are available).